kuttiproject/driver-vbox-images/README.md

 Releases will usually follow the major and minor version number of the [driver-vbox](https://github.com/kuttiproject/driver-vbox) project.
 Sometimes, this repository's releases may lag by a version.

+### Image Kubernetes Versions and deprecation policy

+The latest release in this repository contains .ova images for the current version of Kubernetes, and up to five versions before that.
+The current version and two versions before that are supported, the three before that are deprecated (meaning you can run existing clusters created using them, but not create new clusters).
+Images of versions before that are deleted.

+Images in releases earlier than the latest are also deleted.

 ## Components

 The images in this repository are built from open source components.
 Details can be found in [COMPONENTS.md](COMPONENTS.md).